Eleanor of Portugal, Holy Roman Empress: Empress

-Eleanor's marriage partner was likely suggested by her aunt Isabella of Portugal, Duchess of Burgundy.
+Eleanor's marriage partner was likely suggested by her aunt, Isabella of Portugal, Duchess of Burgundy.
 Arrangements were made by Eleanor's maternal uncle Alfonso V, King of Aragon and Naples, who, in 1448, sent artists from his court to paint Eleanor.
 Eleanor was also suggested as a marriage partner for Louis, Dauphin of France, the eldest son of King Charles VII, but she herself preferred to marry Frederick, because a match with him would give her the title of empress instead of queen.
 The practical negotiations were made in Naples and completed in 1451.
 During the sea travel, the fleet escorting Eleanor to Italy was tormented by pirates and storms, and there were rumours that she had been lost at sea.
 Eleanor and Frederick met in Sienna: Frederick was said to have paled when he saw her, partly out of excitement for her beauty, but also out of worry that she would have troubles giving birth because of her slender and frail appearance.
 The marriage took place in Rome.
 Upon her coronation, she was also given the name Helena, but she never used this name.
 The festivities were hosted by her uncle, the king of Naples.

 Eleanor and Frederick were dissimilar and never happy.
 She was an ambitious and willful woman who frequently participated in intrigues, whereas the emperor was a sober and uninspiring man.
 Her interest in dancing, gambling and hunting was not shared by Frederick, and their relationship was affected by their differences.
 Frederick sent Eleanor's vast Portuguese entourage home after the wedding because of the cost, and she suffered from homesickness; he also blamed her for causing the death of several of their children by letting them eat Portuguese food, and therefore took over the upbringing of the remaining children entirely for himself.
 During a period of siege in Vienna, when people were forced to eat rats, cats and dogs, she was known for trying to cheer people up.
 In historical writings, there is a sense that Eleanor was taken from a splendid, extravagant and luxurious court in Portugal to a cultural wasteland in Vienna because of her spouse's strict economic sense.

 Marriage and children

-On 16 March 1452 in Rome, she married the German King Frederick III, and the two were crowned emperor and empress three days later, on 19 March 1452, by Pope Nicholas V at St. Peter's Basilica.
+On 16 March 1452 in Rome, she married the German king Frederick III, and the two were crowned emperor and empress three days later, on 19 March 1452, by Pope Nicholas V at St. Peter's Basilica.
 Her dowry was used by her husband to alleviate his financial problems and cement his power.
 Frederick III was the last emperor to be crowned in Rome.

-During her marriage to Frederich III, she had five children:
+During her marriage to Frederick III, she had five children: